 What is Graylisting?

-Infact, Hotmail ran a series of YouTube videos with the tagline “Conquer your Gramails”, and they are just so relatable.
-For instance, check one of the videos “Messenger Boys“.
+Infact, Hotmail ran a series of YouTube videos with the tagline “Conquer your Gramails”, and they are just so probably relatable.
+For example, check one of the videos addresses “Messenger Boys“.

-However, whether you like it or not, no businesses will want their emails to become graymails.
+However, whether you like it or not, no businesses / company will want their emails to become graymails.
 Rather, the whole purpose of sending emails is to trigger more engagement and build a healthy email reputation as well.

-Save your emails from becoming Gray
+Best practices to Save your emails from becoming Gray

 #1.
 User Engagement is the key to inbox placement

-In today’s email delivery world, there’s a significant shift from IP reputation metrics to engagement metrics.
+In today’s email delivery world, there’s a significant shift from several IP reputation metrics to engagement metrics.

 #2.
 Segmentation is necessary

-Make sure you are offering your most engaged users exclusive offers to enhance the engagement level.
-The more often the subscribers click on the offer links and the faster they do, more are the chances of your emails reaching their inboxes directly.
+Make sure you are offering your most engaged users exclusive offers and work to enhance the engagement level.
+Yet The more often the customers click on the offer web links and the faster they added, more are the chances of your emails reaching their inboxes directly.

 #5.
 Re-engagement Campaigns do wonders

-Re-engagement is the key to marketing, as it boosts email performances.
-You can pump up your email open rates, reduce your bounce rates, and increase email engagements to facilitate customer activation.
+Re-engagement is the key advantage to marketing solution, as it boosts better email performances and trust.
+You can pump up your email open rates, reduce your bounce rates, and increase email/ posts site engagements/reputations to facilitate customer activation.